 - Exchange rates

 Of the two costs, the transfer fee is the more visible but is normally less important.

 In fact, a lot of people think the transfer fee is the only cost.

 Companies, such as Barclays, advertise “free transfers”.
-It kind of sounds like there is no cost at all.

-Instead, the real money is made from the exchange rate.
+The real money is made from the exchange rate.

 Barclays international transfer fee